-The Vermont Division of Historic Preservation encourages the discovery and appreciation of the state’s rich heritage through the stewardship and interpretation of statewide historic sites that evoke an authentic sense of time and place.
+The Vermont Division for Historic Preservation encourages the discovery and appreciation of the state’s rich heritage through the stewardship and interpretation of historic sites that evoke an authentic sense of time and place.
 The sites are open to the public on a seasonal basis.
 For detailed information including hours of operation, directions, and special event listings, please visit www.historicsites.vermont.gov or call 802-828-3051.

 Bennington Battle Monument (Bennington) – This 306-foot tall monument commemorates the 1777 Revolutionary War battle fought to defend a vital supply of military stores.
 On the ground level, visitors can explore exhibits about the design and construction of the monument.
 Site amenities include a picnic area and gift shop.
 The Bennington Battle is open every day except Wednesdays.
 802-447-0550.